-A student may drop a course, but only prior to the completion of the first two weeks of the term (this time period is adjusted for shorter terms).
+A student may drop a course, but only prior to the completion of the first nine calendar days of the term (this time period is adjusted for shorter terms).
 A student may withdraw from a course (with a "W") prior to the completion of the withdrawal period.
 A course cannot be dropped after the first two-thirds of the term unless special permission is granted by the Registrar; this permission will be granted only in extraordinary circumstances.
 Some courses, however, cannot be dropped at any time unless special permission is given by the Registrar; this permission will only be granted in extraordinary circumstances.
 The courses that cannot be dropped are The First-Year Seminar (FYS 1110), Critical and Analytical Reading (ENGL 0050), College Writing I (ENGL 1110), and Orientation and Preparation (CORE 1110).

-For the "drop" to be official, students must submit to the Registrar the appropriate official form for dropping a course with the signature of the academic advisor.
+For the "drop" to be official, students must submit to Student Central the appropriate official form for dropping a course with the signature of the academic advisor.

-The date that the student officially notifies the Registrar's Office of his/her intent to drop/withdraw from a course is the official drop/withdrawal date.
+The date that the student officially notifies Student Central of his/her intent to drop/withdraw from a course is the official drop/withdrawal date.

-If the course is dropped during the first two weeks of the term (this time period is adjusted for shorter terms), the course is not recorded on the student's official Keystone transcript.
+If the course is dropped during the first nine calendar days of the term (this time period is adjusted for shorter terms), the course is not recorded on the student's official Keystone transcript.
 If a course is dropped during the withdrawal period, a grade of "W" is recorded on the student's official transcript.
 A "W" does not have any impact on the student's grade point average.
-Students receiving financial assistance, including loans, should consult the Office of Financial Assistance and Planning prior to withdrawing from courses.
+Students receiving financial assistance, including loans, should consult Student Central prior to withdrawing from courses.

-Change of Curriculum(Change of Major)
+Change of Curriculum (Change of Major)

 A student may change from one curriculum to another after the middle of their first term if he or she is accepted in the new curriculum.
-The student must meet with the school assistant and submit the appropriate official change of curriculum form to the Registrar's Office.
-A student who is not in good academic standing must obtain permission from the desired major's curriculum coordinator to change from one curriculum to another.
+The student must meet with the Coordinator of Adult and On-Line Learning and submit the appropriate official change of curriculum form to the Registrar's Office.

+A student who is not in good academic standing must obtain permission from the desired major's program coordinator to change from one curriculum to another.
 Please note that changing curricula, especially later in the student's tenure at Keystone, may mean that the student will need more time to complete his or her degree.